 We take this instruction literally.
 Nazarenes put boots on the ground.
 We feed, serve, and care for those in need.

 Nazarenes embrace a lifestyle of compassion toward all living creatures.
-Many early Nazarenes, including James the Just, were vegetarian, and strong evidence suggests Jesus was as well.
+The early Nazarenes, including James the Just, were vegetarians, and strong evidence suggests Jesus was as well.

 Nazarenes believe the Scriptures were inspired by God, but not delivered without error.
 They must be interpreted through historical-critical analysis, contextual study, linguistic understanding, and discernment grounded in the teachings of Yeshua.